Day Designer Mini Planner Review

 Day Designer Review: Mini Paper Planner

-This year, I tried two different planners and this one won.
+This year, I tried two different planners, and this one won.

 So, I’m excited to share what I loved.
 I’m also excited to share what I didn’t love, but learned to work around.